Pages from my personal diary: remembering the Big Freeze of 1963

 Why do I enthuse about snow?

 Growing up in south Devon – or at least our very sheltered part of Devon – we quickly learned as children that snow comes about once every ten to fifteen years.
 I don’t mean a snow shower that falls and melts almost before it hits the ground.
 That is not real snow.
-Real snow settles, forming a carpet over everything, and lasts for all to enjoy for at least a few hours.
+Real snow settles, obscuring everything, and lasts for all to enjoy for at least a few hours.

 As children we loved snow, and our parents knew that.
 From our council house at the top of Buckland Estate we could see across the town to the ‘Newton Abbot tors’ – visible from many parts of the town.
 These are hound tor, hay tor and saddle tor.
-It would sometimes snow on the moor, and when it did our father would sometimes drive us up onto Dartmoor just to see, walk in and play with the snow.
+It would snow on the moor most years, and when it did our father would sometimes drive us up onto Dartmoor just to see, walk in and play with the snow.

 Climate change is, of course, already having a dramatic effect on our climate and weather.
 Whatever is happening now is just the tip of the iceberg and will be amplified many times over well before the end of this century.
 The last few years have seen some pretty serious snowfall in south Devon, the like of which was very rare when I was growing up and right through to my 50’s.